 In 1991, the Thunder Cape Bird Observatory was established as a joint project by TBFN, the Ontario Ministry of Natural Resources, and what is now Bird Studies Canada, working in partnership with Sleeping Giant Provincial Park and the Canadian Coast Guard.
 TCBO continues to band and provide records of migrating songbirds, raptors, owls, and other species to a global monitoring network.

-The Thunder Bay Field Naturalists acquired their first Nature Reserve at the mouth of the Nipigon River in 1993 and now own 14 pieces of ecologically significant property.
+The Thunder Bay Field Naturalists acquired their first Nature Reserve at the mouth of the Nipigon River in 1993 and now own eighteen pieces of property protecting more than 4,400 acres of ecologically significant property.
 This assemblage makes the Club one of the largest land owners among like organizations in Ontario.

 Thunder Bay Field Naturalists continues to engage in long-standing continental efforts such as the Audubon Christmas Bird Count and Baillie Birdathon as well as provincial initiatives like the 2nd Breeding Bird Atlas and other citizen science intitatives.
 As always and equally important, we actively promote the study and appreciation of the natural environment and advocate for its wise use.
 With over 75 years of history, TBFN has become a well recognized and respected voice for the natural world in the Thunder Bay area.